stzn/the-swift-programming-language-jp/language-guide/strings-and-characters.md

 if latinCapitalLetterA != cyrillicCapitalLetterA {
     print("These two characters aren't equivalent.")
 }
-// "These two characters aren't equivalent."
+// These two characters aren't equivalent.
 ```

 > NOTE